defineEuclidian/UlamSpiral/README.md

 # UlamSpiral

-- A memory and performance efficient Ulam Spiral image creator
+A C++ based Ulam Spiral image creator made with memory usage and performance in mind
-- Made in C++